TantalusDenton/peoplewelcome-image-classifier/README.md

 # PeopleWelcome Image Classifier

-An image classifier module for PeoplwWelcome
+An image classifier module for PeopleWelcome